-For payment purposes, 50% of the work under this item is completed when the satisfactory performance of the equipment has been demonstrated to the Contract Administrator by the installation of 1% of piles.
-The remaining 50% shall be paid on the satisfactory completion of the installation of piles.
+For payment purposes, 50% of the work under this item shall be paid when the satisfactory performance of the equipment has been demonstrated to the Contract Administrator by the installation of 1% of piles.

+Another 40% shall be paid by progress payments proportional to the work completed.
+The remaining 10% shall be paid on the satisfactory completion of the installation of piles.